Strategies to Block AI Bots from Zoom Sessions

 As part of the rapidly growing expansion of AI technology, businesses have begun to offer services in which an AI “bot” might monitor, summarize, take images of, and/or record Zoom meetings for a user.

-When preventing unwanted AI bot access to Zoom sessions, consider strategies already developed for avoiding “Zoombombing” by unwanted or malicious human users.
-These strategies are outlined at Checklist: Keep Your Zoom Meeting Secure.
+Consider strategies already developed for avoiding “Zoombombing” by unwanted or malicious human users, outlined at Checklist: Keep Your Zoom Meeting Secure.

 Find details about this option at Require Authentication to Join Zoom Meetings.